-(1) The amounts shown in this column represent the number of shares of our common stock that have not vested multiplied by \$26.96, the closing price per share of our common stock on December 29, 2023, the last trading day of Fiscal Year 2023.

-(2) Each RSU vests in three equal annual installments over the three-year period measured from the vesting commencement date of March 1, 2021 (for Fiscal Year 2021 grants), March 1, 2022 (for Fiscal Year 2022 grants), or March 1, 2023 (for Fiscal Year 2023 grants).

-(3) The number and market value of the PSUs reported for Fiscal Year 2021 grants represent the unvested portion of this award which vested on February 29, 2024, upon certification of the performance results by the Compensation Committee following the performance period ending December 30, 2023.
+- (1) The amounts shown in this column represent the number of shares of our common stock that have not vested multiplied by \$26.96, the closing price per share of our common stock on December 29, 2023, the last trading day of Fiscal Year 2023. - (2) Each RSU vests in three equal annual installments over the three-year period measured from the vesting commencement date of March 1, 2021 (for Fiscal Year 2021 grants), March 1, 2022 (for Fiscal Year 2022 grants), or March 1, 2023 (for Fiscal Year 2023 grants). - (3) The number and market value of the PSUs reported for Fiscal Year 2021 grants represent the unvested portion of this award which vested on February 29, 2024, upon certification of the performance results by the Compensation Committee following the performance period ending December 30, 2023.
 The number of shares reported is based on actual performance for the 2021-2023 performance period.
 For additional information on the actual performance and payout of the Fiscal Year 2021 award, please see the "Compensation Discussion and Analysis" section.
 The number and market value of the PSUs reported for Fiscal Year 2022 and Fiscal 2023 grants reflect maximum performance because performance through the last day of Fiscal Year 2023, was tracking above the target payout level.
-The actual numbers of shares of our common stock that will be distributed for Fiscal Year 2022 and 2023 at the end of the three-year performance period are not yet determinable.
-The PSUs will vest (if at all) based on the achievement of cumulative operating goals.
+The actual numbers of shares of our common stock that will be distributed for Fiscal Years 2022 and 2023 at the end of the three-year performance period are not yet determinable.
+The PSUs will vest (if at all) based on the achievement of cumulative operating goals over a three-year performance period.
+See "Compensation Discussion and Analysis-Long-Term Equity Incentive Compensation" for more information on the cumulative operating goals.